OliverVermeulen/mtg-noob-glossary/README.md

 This is a free to use glossary for my latest obsession Magic: The Gathering.

-This is a glossary intended to be used by new players to have quick and easy access to all keyword descriptions, symbol meanings and round rules.
+This glossary intended to be used by new players to have quick and easy access to all turn rules, keyword descriptions, symbol meanings.

 At the moment this will only be a basic app built with HTML, CSS and JavaScript deployed via Github Pages but I might rebuild it into a more robust app in the future.